RobertArtigas/Installers/README.md

 ## Other Installers

-There are a few installers from
+There are a few installers from other sources.
+There are handy to have here to facilitate download and install.
+The links will point to the original sources or the current maintainers of the specific software.

 ## Package Installers Available